AbhishekSinghDhadwal/hexline-business-dynamics-d3/README.md

 An interactive D3.js visualization that lets you explore the CORGIS Business Dynamics dataset across US states.
 The left panel renders a labeled US **hex map** with a color legend.
 The right panel shows a **multi-line chart** for any states you lasso-select on the map.
 A year slider, scale toggle, and play control make temporal patterns easy to scan.

+To see the application live, click [here](https://abhisheksinghdhadwal.github.io/hexline-business-dynamics-d3/) !

 ![Output](./op.gif)
 ## Demo highlights